MerginMaps/docs/docs/content/en/quick-start.md

 ### Next steps

-[Take the Tour](./guides/tutorial1/qgis-new-project) to grasp the basics of the worflows and project setup in QGIS
+[Take the Tour](./guides/tutorial1/qgis-new-project) to grasp the basics of the workflows and project setup in QGIS

 or explore other functions: